-Documentation Accompanying the Planning Application: A Preliminary Ecological Assessment, Arboriculture Impact Assessment and Landscaping Strategy and Plans will be submitted as part of the planning application.
+Documentation Accompanying the Planning Application: A Preliminary Ecological Assessment should be submitted as part of the planning application process.

 The site contains no areas of statutory nature conservation and there are no such sites within the immediate vicinity of the site.
 There are no SPA, SAC or Ramsar designations within 5km of the Site.
 There is a single SSSI within 5km of the Site, namely Brent Reservoir SSSI, approximately 1.5 km north-east of the Site.
 Masons Field (Fryent Country Park) Local Nature Reserve (LNR) is approximately 1 km to the north of the Site and Brent Reservoir / Welsh Harp LNR is approximately 1.5 km to the north-east of the Site.
 Fryent Country Park LNR consists of meadows, ponds, lakes, hedges and woodland.
-Brent Reservoir / Welsh Harp LNR consists of open water, marshes, trees and grassland and the reservoir includes associated waterfowl.
+Brent Reservoir / Welsh

+Harp LNR consists of open water, marshes, trees and grassland and the reservoir includes associated waterfowl.
 Last assessed on 20th March 2019, Brent Reservoir was identified as being in favourable condition, having a good breeding bird assemblage on the open water and fen habitats across the site.

-The supporting information states that there are no significant ecological features or areas of usable open green space on the site.
-However, the northern part of the site is located adjacent to Wealdstone Brook, which is a SINC of Borough Importance Grade II.
+Wealdstone Brook is located approximately 70m from the northern tip of the site (at its closest point), and is designated as a Grade II Site of Importance for Nature Conservation (SINC) of Borough Importance.
 Last reviewed in 2014, the review of the SINC notes that the habitat could potentially support birds, invertebrates and foraging bats.
 It notes that it has limited biodiversity interest, but may form a foraging or commuting route for bats and therefore has a moderate level of importance.
 The review also notes that the brook's associated belt of woodland serves an important wildlife corridor, with dominant tree species of Ash and Sycamore with Hawthorn and Holly.